Quick Workday Stress Relief Rituals You Can Do at Your Desk

 5. Prevention of Burnout

-Burnout doesn’t arrive overnight — it’s the result of stress that goes unchecked for a long time, and you may even feel like the stress has been in the back of your neck for a very long time.
+Burnout doesn’t arrive overnight — it’s the result of stress that goes unchecked for a long time, and it often builds quietly until tension starts to feel constant.
 Daily rituals act like a pressure release valve, letting you release tension before it builds into exhaustion.
 This makes rituals a proactive shield, not just a reactive fix.

 6. Improved Mental Resilience